Justice and compassion

 4701 New Cut Rd, Ellicott City, MD 21043

-There will be family-friendly short-term service activities for ages 5 to 105.
-The activities will connect participants to the community so that everyone - grandparents, parents, young adults, and children - can show their love to local neighbors through meal packing, letter-writing, sorting donations, or serving off-site at soup kitchens or other partner organizations.
+Volunteers gathered in-person at Glen Mar Church (4701 New Cut Rd, Ellicott City, MD 21043).
+We are partnering with co-hosts Ames Memorial UMC and St. John Baptist Church.
+Participants had a variety of family-friendly short-term service activities for ages 5 to 105 so that everyone - grandparents, parents, young adults, and children - can show their love to local neighbors through meal packing, letter-writing, sorting donations, or serving off-site at soup kitchens or other partner organizations.
 (Service hours can be earned at the event.)

 ● For the latest information including a list of planned projects, please visit: https://glenmarumc.org/events/day-of-service/